PartyWumpus/C-to-befunge93/README.md

 - Doesn't support goto
 - Doesn't support bitwise operations (these will be simply be tedious to implement, will require a loop over each bit)
 - Doesn't support ++ or --
+- Doesn't support bitshifts (these will require exponentiation, so more difficult than the other bitwise ops)
 - Doesn't support switch
 - Doesn't do a register allocation pass, which would probably make it a decent bit faster
 - No linking of any sort, all has to be in one file
 - No stdlib or anything from libc at all (might fudge some stdio in just for convinience before doing it properly)
 - No arbitrarily accessable memory for malloc (doable, just need a 4th stack and some more IR)
+- No K&R function support because it seems annoying to implement, and it's irrelevant anyways
 - It's not particularly good
-- Missing some random operators because I haven't bothered to implement them
 - TODO: figure out how the hell automated tests are going to work

 ### Intentional Limitations
-Many invalid C programs will be accepted and will have undefined behaviour.
-It's easier to program this way, just make sure to check your C code is actually sanely compilable with gcc or something.
+Many invalid C programs will be accepted and will instead just have undefined behaviour.
+It's easier to develop this way, if a little silly, just make sure to check your C code is actually sanely compilable with gcc or something.

 ## Examples